Understanding Situational Coaching

-This model – sometimes called situational management, allows you as a business owner, to look at attributes and qualities and years of experience in your team and to work out some ways you might be able to work with them in your mentoring and coaching role.
+This model – sometimes called situational management – allows you as a business owner to look at attributes, qualities, and years of experience in your team and to work out ways you might be able to work with them in your mentoring and coaching role.

-As a business leader you’re faced with a number of people on different parts of their working journey.
-From novices in administration support roles, first year graduates eager to learn, to true professionals who have been doing their jobs for 10 or 15 years and possibly know as much as you do – you will need to adjust your coaching behaviour accordingly and match the skill level of your employee.
+As a business leader, you’re faced with many people on different parts of their working journey.
+From novices in administration support roles, first-year graduates eager to learn, to true professionals who have been doing their jobs for 10 or 15 years and possibly know as much as you do – you will need to adjust your coaching behaviour accordingly and match the skill level of your employee.

 The table below sets out the framework for the way you should work with each level of experience.